 Glavkosmos became the operator of the commercial Soyuz-2 launches from the spaceports of Vostochny, Baikonur and Plesetsk.

 Glavkosmos established GK Launch Services, JSC, a subsidiary company - operator of commercial launches of the Soyuz-2 family LVs.

-For the first time in space history Glavkosmos deploys 72 small satellites into three different orbits.
+For the first time in space history Glavkosmos deployed 72 small satellites into three different orbits.

-Glavkosmos starts implementation of the launch services for OneWeb satellites program.
-The first six satellites were put into their orbits.
+Glavkosmos started implementing the launch program for OneWeb satellites.
+The first six satellites were injected into target orbits.